broadinstitute/seqr/deploy/other/mac_osx/README.md

 NOTE: root access may be required for the brew install commands.

-0. Go to the directory where the code was checked out:
-   `cd $XBROWSE_CODE_DIR`
-1. Add xbrowse and xbrowse_settings to your PYTHONPATH in ~/.bashrc:
+0. Add xbrowse and xbrowse_settings to your PYTHONPATH in ~/.bashrc:
   `PYTHONPATH=${XBROWSE_CODE_DIR}:$PYTHONPATH`
   `PYTHONPATH=${XBROWSE_CODE_DIR}/deploy/other/mac_osx/xbrowse_settings:$PYTHONPATH`
+1. Go to the cloned xBrowse repo directory:
+   `cd $XBROWSE_CODE_DIR`
-2. Download a tarball of test data and resources.
-It's 3.8GB, so may take a while...
+2. Download a tarball of test data and resources (it's 3.8GB, so may take a while).
-  (while it's downloading, you may want to proceed to steps 2 to 6 in a separate terminal) `wget ftp://atguftp.mgh.harvard.edu/xbrowse-laptop-downloads.tar.gz`
+  While it's downloading, you may want to proceed to steps 2 to 6 in a separate terminal.
+  `wget ftp://atguftp.mgh.harvard.edu/xbrowse-laptop-downloads.tar.gz`
   `tar -xzf xbrowse-laptop-downloads.tar.gz`
   `cd xbrowse-laptop-downloads/`